What to blog about…

 I mean, there are a lot of “blogging lessons” that you will learn over that time.

-And, I can bet, if you take that time to learn a lot about how to write a blog, you will start earning an income from your blog.
+And, I can bet, if you take that time to learn a lot about how to write a blog post, you will start earning an income from your blog with affiliate marketing.

 To do that, try writing about different topics.